ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 <tr>
  <td><img src="/Logo/user_bob.jpg" width=40%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
- <br>Bob</a> <br /> As a user, I want to have face to face communication with others during the gameplay, so that I can socialise with others.</td>
+ <br>Bob</a> <br /> As a user, I want to have a clear webpage to navigate.
+It should be bright, bold and simple to use.</td>
  <td>Start page.</td>
- <td>Front End: login/signup UI design.
-Back End: user account management  (Database Creation (Design)) api</td>
+ <td>Front End: start page UI design.
+Back End: design user account management  (Database Creation (Design)) api</td>
- <td>The aim of this sprint was to decide on our architecture and how we intended to progress.
-Practically speaking, we got setup on Github, and set about understanding the basics of GitHub with push and pull requests.
-We agreed upon how we would communicate with one another.
-We decided on multiplayer board games for the elderly with a video feed.
-We also decided to call the product 'NotSoBored Games'.
-And, in addition, we began by adding to the readme in our repository.</td>
+ <td>This is exactly the kind of start page I was thinking of.
+The bright colours are very engaging and the title is bold and in a clear font.
+There is also music which improves the experience.
+My only reservation is the moving title.
+I would prefer if the title stopped moving after a short period of time.</td>
 </tr>
 <tr>
  <td><img src="/Logo/user_simon.jpg" width=45%>